PeterKrooni/filmkveld/README.md

 ## Tech stack

-We have choosen to use the [MERN](https://www.mongodb.com/mern-stack) tech stack for this project.
-We also aim to use Typescript for type safety as well as TailwindCSS for CSS utility.
+We have choosen to use the MEVN (MongoDB, Express, Vue, Node) tech stack for this project.

 ## How to run